Last Updated on

 Traveling is the ideal opportunity to step out of your comfort zone and photograph new destinations and subjects.
 You want to make the most of your travels and create amazing photos while still having fun and fully enjoying the experience.

-From amateur to professional photographers, the following tips will help you up your photography game on the road and if you scroll down to the end of this article you will find a link to my in-depth guide to plan your next photography trip.
+From amateur to professional photographers, the following tips will help you up your photography game on the road and if you want to find more check my in-depth guide to plan your next photography road trip.

 The biggest mistake most photographers make while traveling is lugging around a lot of heavy gear.
 Choose the lightest camera body you can to get the pictures you want.
 Then select a single zoom lens and single prime lens to pair with it.
 You’ll be taking a lot more wide-angle than close-up shots.
 If you have a wide-angle zoom lens, pair with it versatile prime lens, such as a 35mm or 50mm lens.